BBQ Party This Weekend? Let’s Smoke: A Simple Timeline for Stress-Free Hosting

-Quick Answer: BBQ Party Timeline for 4PM Guests
+Quick Answer: BBQ Party Timeline for a 4PM Start

 Step 1: Build Your BBQ Party Menu

-Choose one or two meats based on cook times and your comfort level:
+Choose one or two based on time and comfort level.

 Appetizers